SwenSchaeferjohann/se01mastermind/README.md

 I used CRA / JS even though its too much bloat for a simple exercise like this.
 But Im much faster / comfortable with it, bc I used React for the last year.

-clone this repo to local, run npm install if needed.
+clone this repo to local, run
+### 'npm install'
+if needed.

-Thnn, in the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`